 - Drain and rinse beans after soaking.
 Place beans in a slow cooker, cover with 2 quarts hot water.
 Cover with a lid and cook on high for 4 1/2 hours or low for 9 hours (my slow cooker lids fits snugly but if yours doesn't just keep an eye on the water level to make sure they stay covered).

 - Once cooked (they should be fully tender when pierced with a fork), laddle out 1 3/4 cups of the water and reserve.
 Strain remaining water by pouring beans into a colander.
-Place beans, reserved 1 3/4 cups water (if you want thicker beans start with 1 cup then work your way up from there, I just found 1 3/4 cups was a good consistency for bean dip), butter, lard, chili powder, onion powder, garlic powder, cumin and pepper in a blender.
+Place beans, 1 cup reserved water, butter, lard, chili powder, onion powder, garlic powder, cumin and pepper in a blender or food processor (for safest method blender should be no more than halfway full of hot ingredients, so if necessary process in two batches).
 Cover blender with lid and blend on low speed for about 1 minute or until well blended.
+Add more water up to 3/4 cup to thin as desired.
 Pour mixture into a large bowl, stir in shredded cheeses.
 Serve warm with tortilla chips.

 - Store in an airtight container in refrigerator up to 1 week.